JCR-UK

 (for records on the ALL-UK Database, see above)

-Hull had six (or possibly seven) Jewish cemeteries (one Reform and the remainder Orthodox), as listed below.
+Hull had definitely six, and probably as many as eights, Jewish cemeteries (one Reform and the remainder Orthodox), as listed below.
 For details see the JCR-UK article Hull's Six Jewish Cemeteries by David Lewis.

 • Hessle Road Cemetery, (formerly Patrick's Ground Lane), near Ropery Street.
 It was in use from 1812 until 1858 and had room for some 120 graves, although it is believed that only about 75 were used.